tildearrow/furnace/src/asm/68k/amigatest/README.md

 enable the setting in Furnace to unlock the export option by adding this to furnace.cfg:

 ```
-iCannotWait=true
+iCannotWait=1
 ```

 go to file > export Amiga validation data...

-put sample.bin and seq.bin in this directory.
+put sample.bin, seq.bin and wave.bin in this directory.

 compile with vasm: